saiganeshchowdary/Amazehub/README.md

 # Amazehub
-AmaZehub is a online shopping , written code in java programming using notepad
+AmaZehub is a online shopping application, written code in java programming using notepad